CodeCat04/Whiskerwave-Studio/README.md

 # Whiskerwave Studio
-# Note when installing, it will have to build out/compile with CUDA.
+# Note when installing, it will have to build out/compile the audio.cpp dev build with CUDA.
 The terminal will go fast, it took me like 5 or so minutes.

 Local-first AI music creation for Windows: YuE2 song generation through audio.cpp, Ollama-assisted songwriting, SheetSage2 transcription, ABC/MIDI